Security

-Over 1500+ businesses worldwide use Hiver and they count on us to keep their data safe and secure.
+Over 10,000+ teams globally use Hiver and they count on us to keep their data safe and secure.
 Hiver takes data security and privacy very seriously.
 We’ve especially developed processes, technologies and policies to ensure that we deliver on our data security promise.

 This document outlines some of the mechanisms and processes that we’ve implemented to keep your data safe and secure.